AudeSportisse/PPCA_MNAR/README.rst

 Estimation and imputation in Probabilistic Principal Component Analysis with Missing Not At Random data
 =======

-This repository hosts the code to impute and estimate low-rank matrices (under the PPCA model) containing Missing Not At Random (MNAR) values.
+This repository hosts the code to impute and estimate matrices containing Missing Not At Random (MNAR) values by assuming a PPCA model.
 Different methods are considered.
 More details are given in **[1]**.

 ---------------